jheiser81/Obsidian-Repo/Vault/Python/Python Basics.md

 ```
 userName = 'John'
 user_name = 'John'
-2username = "John" is an invalid variable name because it starts with a number
 ```

+`2username = "John"` is an invalid variable name because it starts with a number

+Variable names are also case sensitive, so `userName` and `UserName` would be different variables.
+In Python, variables are usually created using camelcase or underscores.
+Camelcase